JacquesCarette/Drasil/wiki/What-If.md

 Even the documentation?

 **S** Yes, that's right.
-Every step involves either writing down specific 'knowledge' or gathering specific 'knowledge' for an existing library.
+Every step involves either writing down specific 'knowledge' or gathering specific 'knowledge' from an existing library.
 It can be explanations meant for humans or lead to code or both.